lwjohnst86/analyzing-cohorts-course/chapter3.md

 The Framingham study was almost entirely those of European-ancestry, so we will only test sex interactions.
 Compare models without and with interactions for sex.

-`@instructions`
-- Run `glmer` models with centered total cholesterol (divided by 100), sex, followup visit, and the random term.
-Don't include an interaction.
-- Create the same formula, but this time with an interaction between sex and cholesterol.
-- Compare each using the `model.sel` function based on AIC.

-`@hint`
-- The interaction formula should look like `got_cvd ~ I(centered_total_cholesterol / 100) * sex + followup_visit_number + (1 | subject_id)`.
-- Include both models, with and without interaction, in the `model.sel` function.

 `@pre_exercise_code`
 ```{r}